-Ceramic Tile FAQ'a
+Ceramic Tile FAQ's

-- Yucatan field tile is vitreous tile and an ideal choice for countertops, fireplaces, pools, and fountains.
+- Yucatan field tile is a vitreous tile and an ideal choice for countertops, fireplaces, pools, and fountains.

 No. However, to maintain color purity when glazing over red clay, an initial layer called an "engobe" is applied.
 Using white clay eliminates this step and may help keep production costs down.